kevin-krug/react-resize-listener/README.md

 ## Performance

-For performance reasons a singleton pattern is implemented to only register a single event listener (the windowSize observable) shared among all components rendering the ResizeListener component.
+For performance reasons a singleton pattern is implemented to only register a single event listener (/create a single windowSize observable) for each individual debounce time shared among all components rendering the ResizeListener component (with the same debounce value).

+## Setup

+`npm i`

 ## Tests